Medical tourism in Mexico is big business. Why? Because the medical costs are very reasonable and the medical care is top notch…

 At first glance, medical tourism and healthcare in Mexico might seem like a similar model to the United States.
 In the Mexican healthcare system, private insurance is available to those who can afford it, while the government takes certain steps to subsidize healthcare for those citizens who are too poor to afford any comprehensive healthcare of their own.

 However, the similarities end there.
-While American health care is undoubtedly one of the world’s most expensive, healthcare in Mexico is wildly cheap in comparison and as a result Medical Tourism in Mexico has been increasing for years and is a booming growth industry for Mexico.
+While American health care is undoubtedly one of the world’s most expensive, healthcare in Mexico is wildly cheap – and world class – in comparison and as a result Medical Tourism in Mexico has been increasing for years and is a booming growth industry for Mexico.

 But this cheapness doesn’t undermine the quality of healthcare in Mexico; in fact, several world health organizations have rated the healthcare system in Mexico as excellent, with many California policies even requiring patients to undergo specific health procedures in Mexico, where healthcare is cheaper and prescription medications are just pennies on the dollar.